RareSeas/GIGAIII_bioinformatics_workshop/Lessons_Day1/Intro_to_annotation_Rhodes.md

 ***Did you get any results at all?

-## Let's try a probabilistic approach with HMMER (Hidden Markov Model
+## Let's try a probabilistic approach with HMMER (HMMER: biosequence analysis using profile hidden Markov models)

 http://eddylab.org/software/hmmer/Userguide.pdf